bindresearch/website/_jobs/2025-11-10-research-assistant.md

 - Experience of producing isotopically labelled samples for NMR studies
 - Experience in coordinating laboratory deliveries and managing reagent inventories to support ongoing research operations

-## Who You Are
-- **Team player.** You appreciate that in a small organisation, you may need to roll your sleeves up and get stuck in.
-- **More than just the numbers.** You like working with numbers, but understand how to bring meaning to them and use them to tell a story.
-- **Process-savvy, but flexible.** You bring order to chaos, but you are able to be pragmatic and adapt.
-- **A clear communicator.** You present well to different audiences, know how to avoid the jargon and write crisply.
-You take people on the journey with you.
-- **Problem solver.** You thrive in coming up with solutions and thinking outside the box.
-- **Technically strong.** We don’t mind which route you’ve taken to get to where you are, but you know your stuff and are most likely to be a few years post qualification (ACA, ACCA, CIMA).
-- **Experienced in biotech, life sciences, research operations, or startups** - but we’re open-minded for the right candidate.
-This might be your first step up to a financial controller role but you’re ready for the challenge.

 ---

 ## Our Culture